Drum Beat: Production

 The film was announced in April 1954.
 It was the first production from Ladd's own company, Jaguar, which released through Warner Bros.
 He made it after a spell of almost two years making films outside the USA.

 Delmer Daves wrote the script based on his family's first hand knowledge of the Modoc Indians on the California-Oregon border in the 1870s.

+The movie was filmed in the vicinity of Sedona, Arizona.

 Marisa Pavan and Audrey Dalton were signed to three picture contracts with Jaguar.
 Dalton was borrowed from Paramount.

 Reception

 According to Kinematograph Weekly it was a "money maker" at the British box office in 1955.